genterist/openMRS-Security/1-OWASP-Assesment/report.md

 ### * Precondition
 1. A local computer with administrator privilege
 2. Java JRE installed
-3. OpenMRS Standalone Version 2.6.0 downloaded and unziped
+3. OpenMRS Standalone Version 2.6.0 downloaded and unzipped
 4. A connection to the internet

 ### * Dependencies